 Manage the Changes

-Many project managers think their job is ensure that no changes occur.
+Many project managers think their job is to ensure that no changes occur.
 Make no mistake about it—change happens.
 Expect it!

 Take changes through a change control process.
 Analyze and report the impact to the project sponsor.
 Seek approval when necessary before proceeding.